gordon-google/gcp-logging-sinks-demo/README.md

 #### Deploying the cluster

 There are three Terraform files provided with this example.
 The first one, `main.tf`, is the starting point for Terraform.
 It describes the features that will be used, the resources that will be manipulated, and the outputs that will result.
-The second file is `provider.tf`, which indicates which cloud provider and version will be the target of the Terraform commands--in this case GCP.
+The second file is `provider.tf`, which indicates which cloud provider and version will be the target of the Terraform commands--in this case gcp.
 The final file is `variables.tf`, which contains a list of variables that are used as inputs into Terraform.
 Any variables referenced in the `main.tf` that do not have defaults configured in `variables.tf` will result in prompts to the user at runtime.

 Given that authentication was [configured](#configure-authentication) above, we are now ready to run Terraform.
 In order to establish the beginning state of your cloud infrastructure you must first initialize Terraform: